serviCreator23/.github/profile/README.md

 ## What To Expect
 ### Earthquakes
-We have previously listed the order, location and relative magnitude of the earthquake epicenters on [medium.com](https://medium.com/@theServantsoftheCreator/the-ringing-of-the-bell-392ea05ea8ee) and in several different repositories on GitHub, most recently [here](https://github.com/orgs/serviCreator/discussions/9).
+We have previously listed the order, location and relative magnitude of the earthquake epicenters on [medium.com](https://medium.com/@theServantsoftheCreator/the-ringing-of-the-bell-392ea05ea8ee) and in several different repositories on GitHub.

 The order has not changed, however there are some new epicenters just added.
-We will post each epicenter in the [SAF Commit Log](https://github.com/serviCreator/SAF/commits/master/) just before the earthquake begins, along with the Creator's reason for it.
+We will post each epicenter in the [this commit log]() just before the earthquake begins, along with the Creator's reason for it.

 The epicenters in order of appearance, additional epicenters may be added.
 * Orr Chapel - Sandy Hook (Maury county), TN